 Under the federal Endangered Species Act, "Critical Habitat" is designated at the time of listing of a species or within one year of listing.
 Critical Habitat refers to specific areas within the geographical range of a species at the time it is listed that include the physical or biological features that are essential to the survival and eventual recovery of that species.
 Maintenance of these physical and biological features requires special management considerations or protection, regardless of whether individuals or the species are present or not.
 All federal agencies are required to consult with the United States Fish and Wildlife Service (USFWS) regarding activities they authorize, fund, or permit which may affect a federally listed species or its designated Critical Habitat.
 The purpose of the consultation is to ensure that projects will not jeopardize the continued existence of the listed species or adversely modify or destroy its designated Critical Habitat.
-The purpose of adversely modify or destroy its designated Critical Habitat.
 The designation of Critical Habitat does not affect private landowners, unless a project they are proposing is on federal lands, uses federal funds, or requires federal authorization or permits (e.g., funding from the Federal Highways Administration or a CWA Permit from the Corps).
 If a there is a federal nexus, then the federal agency that is responsible for providing the funding or permit would consult with the USFWS.

-The project site is not located with federally designated Critical Habitat (refer to Exhibit 6, Critical Habitat, in Attachment A).
-The closest designated Critical Habitat is located approximately 2.9 miles to the southeast of the site for spreading navarretia (Navarretia fossalis) along the San Jacinto River.
+The project site is not located with federally designated Critical Habitat (refer to Exhibit 7, Critical Habitat, in Attachment A).
+The nearest designated Critical Habitat is located approximately 1.56 miles northwest of the site for spreading navarretia (Navarretia fossalis) and thread-leaved brodiea (Brodiaea filifolia) along the San Jacinto River.
 Therefore, the loss or adverse modification of Critical Habitat will not occur as a result of the proposed project and consultation with the USFWS will not be required for implementation of the proposed project.